A Lot or a Little?

 Initially he's eager for attention, but the little bird soon learns that showing off only leads to trouble.

 The bird finds actions are more important than appearances when it comes to friendship.
 Once he realizes the value of his talent for going unseen, he extends his aid to his friends.

-Violence & scariness
+Violence & Scariness

-Parents need to know that the small, overlooked hero of A Funny Little Bird has a close encounter with a fox and a weasel, but all turns out well in the end.
+Parents Need to KnowParents need to know that the small, overlooked hero of A Funny Little Bird has a close encounter with a fox and a weasel, but all turns out well in the end.
 He often feels ignored and sometimes is teased, and begins the story without friends.
 By the story's end, however, his seeming weakness becomes his strength.